 The EHCP continues

-This includes sixth form, college, university, apprenticeships, and supported internships.
+This includes sixth form, college, apprenticeships, and supported internships.
 The LA must maintain the EHCP and ensure the provision in it is delivered.

 The LA can only cease the EHCP if: